ennorehling/realm-of-the-mad-dog/README.md

-Realm-Of-the-Mad-Dog
+Realm of the Mad Dog
 ====================

-Realm of The Mad Dog
+This game was written at Hack the Future 5, a hackathon for kids. http://hackthefuture.org/